hhundhausen/CSE15L-LabReports/lab-report-4-week-8.md

 **Snippet 3 Free-Response Question :**

 For my program to work for **Snippet 3**, I think a bigger code fix is needed.
-Additionally, the test for **Snippet 3** outputs a ``StringIndexOutOfBoundsException``on *line 28* due to a significant issue.
-In a ``Snippet3.md`` file, the program can print any number of lines with any amount of spacing between brackets and parenthesis, but only if there is a link with the correct syntax following.
-The lines following are an example demonstrating this issue:
+Additionally, the test for **Snippet 3** outputs a ``StringIndexOutOfBoundsException`` on *line 28* due to a significant issue.
+Based on the content of the ``Snippet3.md`` file, the program can print any number of lines with any amount of spacing between brackets and parenthesis, but only if there is a link with the correct syntax following.
+The lines following are an example demonstrating what the program is only able to output without an exception:

 ``This line is a line. ``